emwight/artscraper/README.md

 **crimeCategory:** General type of art piece stolen, such as painting, sculpture, and book

 **materials:** Within each general category, the materials used to make the art piece.
-Painting, for example, includes materials oil paint, board, canvas, and wood
+Painting, for example, includes oil paint, board, canvas, and wood

 **period:** The century the art piece was created